New York does NOT have constitutional carry (permitless carry). A state-issued license under Penal Law 400.00 is required to possess or carry a...

 Penal Law 265.01-e makes it a class E felony to possess a firearm, rifle, or shotgun in a "sensitive location" when the person knows or reasonably should know the location is sensitive.
 The statutory list in Penal Law 265.01-e(2) is long and includes, among others:

 The statute exempts certain people in Penal Law 265.01-e(3), including active and retired law enforcement officers carrying under 18 U.S.C.
 926B and 926C, designated peace officers, certain security guards, and active-duty military, among others.
-The place-of-worship restriction in Penal Law 265.01-e(2)(c) has been a focus of litigation and itself exempts persons responsible for security at the place of worship; verify its current enforcement status before relying on it.
+The place-of-worship category in Penal Law 265.01-e(2)(c) is enjoined under Antonyuk v.
+James (120 F.4th 941, 2d Cir.
+2024, cert denied 2025): a licensee may carry at a place of worship unless the property owner or institution prohibits it.
+The text remains on the books, including its exemption for persons responsible for security there, but the category is not enforceable against licensees.
+Public parks stay on the prohibited list; Christian v.
+James (2d Cir.
+May 18, 2026) upheld the parks ban.

 New York is not a stand-your-ground state.
 Under Penal Law 35.15, a person may not use deadly physical force if he or she knows that he or she can retreat with complete personal safety to oneself and others, except that there is no duty to retreat when the person is in his or her own dwelling and is not the initial aggressor (the Castle exception under Penal Law 35.15(2)(a)(i)).
 Deadly force is also permitted without retreat against certain serious crimes such as kidnapping, robbery, forcible sexual offenses, and burglary as specified in Penal Law 35.15(2)(b) and (c).
 Defense of premises and use of force to prevent a burglary are addressed separately in Penal Law 35.20.